- JudgeMate for scooter contests

 The Growth Period (2009-2014)

 A major turning point came with the founding of dedicated scooter brands like Micro, Blunt Scooters, and Lucky Scooters around 2008-2010.
-These companies engineered parts specifically for freestyle riding—reinforced decks, stronger forks, and one-piece bars—making serious progression possible.
-Pro scootering finally had equipment that could withstand the abuse of advanced tricks.
+These companies engineered parts specifically for freestyle riding—reinforced decks, stronger forks, and one-piece bars, making serious progression possible.
+Pro scootering finally had equipment that could withstand the abuse of heavy trick loads.

 International competitions began taking shape during this period.
 The ISA (International Scooter Association) World Championships launched in 2012, providing the first truly global platform for competitive scootering.
 Major action sports events like FISE and Simple Session added scooter categories, exposing the discipline to wider audiences alongside established sports like BMX and skateboarding.